Skip to content

 Configuration ItemTypeRequiredDefault ValueDescription

-rule_namestringYes-Name of the rate limiting rule, used to assemble the redis key based on the rule name + rate limiting type + rate limiting key name + actual value corresponding to the rate limiting key
+rule_namestringYes-Name of the rate limiting rule.
+The Redis key is assembled based on the rate limiting rule name + rate limiting type + rate limiting key name + actual value corresponding to the rate limiting key.

 Configuration ItemTypeRequiredDefault ValueDescription